Want to Retire at 67? See if You Can Answer These Five Questions

 But just because you are 67 doesn’t mean you should retire.

 “You have probably seen people around you who have already retired, and it makes you feel the pull, but it has to align with your money, your savings, your investments, your emotions and your personality,” says Krueger.
-“Because for some people 67 is going to mean freedom, but for other people, it's just a number.”
+“Because for some people, 67 is going to mean freedom, but for other people, it's just a number.”

 If you retire at 67, there is likely no turning back.
-It may be hard to return to your old job, and finding a similar one could prove difficult.
+It might be hard to return to your old job, and finding a similar one could prove difficult.
 That's why it's important to make sure you are ready before you leap.

 Unsure?
 See if you can say yes to these five questions.

-1. Can you afford to stop working
+1. Can you afford to stop working?

 Working alone or with a financial adviser, review your current plan by considering your expected income and anticipated expenses.